PouryaMansouri/maktab98GroupProject/README.md

 #### Basic Models (30 points)

-- Create the necessary models for café items and categories.
+- Create the necessary models for cafe items and categories.
 - Create models for staff, customer orders, and order items.
 - Define relationships between the models.